ftaruc/ftaruc.github.io/_posts/2021-02-15-relearning-R.markdown

 ---
 layout: post
 title:  "Relearning R"
-date:   2021-02-15 15:10:56 +0900
+date:   2021-02-12 15:10:56 +0900
 categories: notes
 ---

-A hodgepodge of notes for learning R for my reference, segmented by
+A hodgepodge of notes for learning R for my reference, segmented so it is easy to read.

 <!-- more -->